gokulm/BoltOn/docs/cqrs.md

 * Two entities `Student` and `StudentFlattened` are created by inheriting `BaseCqrsEntity`.
 * Student entity is saved in Student table with foreign-key constraint to StudentType table.
 Commands (aka writes) go to this table.
 * StudentFlattened entity is saved in StudentFlattened table, which is denormalized without any foreign-key constraints.
 Queries (aka reads) go to this table.
 * Private and internal constructors are added to both the entities.
-The private constructor is to support EF and the internal constructor is to allow instantiation of the entities with appropriate request objects as parameters.
+The private constructor is to support EF and the internal constructor is to allow instantiation of the entity with appropriate request object as parameter.
 * Student's internal ctor is called from `CreateStudentHandler`, which gets invoked by `Mediator` from StudentController's POST call.
 * `StudentCreatedEvent` event is created by inheriting `CqrsEvent`.
 Other properties that are required to create StudentFlattened entity are added.
 As StudentFlattened is denormalized, only StudentType is added to it and not the StudentTypeId.
 * `StudentCreatedEvent` event is triggered in the ctor by calling the base class' `RaiseEvent` method.
 The RaiseEvent method takes care of populating other properties like Id, SourceId, SourceTypeName and CreatedDate.